 Shippers' binding bids must be accompanied by a valid Request for Gas Transportation Service form.

-Shippers submitting bids at rates less than those stated in the offering package or containing terms or conditions unacceptable to Transwestern shall not be accepted.
+Shippers submitting bids containing terms or conditions unacceptable to Transwestern shall not be accepted.

-If the total volume of all bids received by Transwestern exceed the capacity of the proposed expansion, Transwestern will award the capacity based on the highest absolute rate net present value bid (calculated consistent with the net present value provisions of Transwestern's tariff).
+If the total volume of all bids received by Transwestern exceed the capacity of the proposed expansion, Transwestern will award the capacity based on the highest net present value bid (calculated consistent with the net present value provisions of Transwestern's tariff).

-In the event of a tie, the capacity shall be awarded on a non-discriminatory basis consistent with Commission policy on a pro rata basis.
+In the event of a tie, the capacity shall be awarded on a pro rata basis.